Banner

 Junfang Tian, Tianjin University, China

-Costin D. Untaroiu, Virginia Tech, United States
+Costin D. Untaroiu, Biomedical Engineering & Mechanics, Virginia Tech, United States

 Shaw Voon Wong, University Putra Malaysia, Malaysia

-George Yannis, National Technical University of Athens, Greece
+George Yannis, Transportation Planning and Engineering, National Technical University of Athens, Greece

-Chung-Hsing Yeh, Monash University, Australia
+Chung-Hsing Yeh, Data Science and Artificial Intelligence, Monash University, Australia

 footer